-struction of the house, planned, for rears by its owners to be and de signed by G. A. Pehrson, run only a few weeks ago. a vate road leads to the site, atop jutting hill and commanding view of the Spokane valley.
-White rugs will cover the floor of every room,"and a keynote of white w be used throughout the house for entirely new furniture and drap-"Lib" has even ordered a crib of modernistic design for her all daughter, Mary Gail! plans to have a swimming pool ilt in the back yard, and next year "Lib" will have a garden made up, wholly of different var white flowers.
+ecorated in the mod he first completely ouse in Spokane wil Thompson. at tha of Overbluff road and, to the it of Park Lane MActual construction of the house. planned, for years by sits owners-to-be and de signed by G. A. Pehrson, was be run only a lew weeks ago. vate road leads to the site, atop jutting hillu and commanding view of the Spokane valley.
+White rugs will cover the floor of every room,"and a keynote of white w be used throughout the house for entirely new furniture and drap-"Lib" has even ordered a eries. crib of modernistic design for her all daughter, Mary Gail!
+Kirk plans to have." a swimming pool ilt in the back yard, and next year""Lib" will have a garden made up, wholly of different var white flowers.